neuronetio/eventorjs/README.md

 ## promises
 Eventor is based on promises.
 You can choose your A+ implementation of promises like bluebird.
-We recommend bluebird becasuse it is the fastest one, and have a lot of features.
+We **strongly** recommend bluebird becasuse it is the fastest one, and have a lot of features.
 If you need native Promise in your project just do nothing.
 ```javascript
 const bluebird = require("bluebird");